Aryaan2029/ColonyCountingML/README.md

 * C = convolutional

 This model was surprising as one would expect more filters in the first layers, however, after manually trying many different approaches this was the one that gave the best results on the validation set.
 An important note to make is that the CNN was trained on the data generator mentioned above, which was normalized, both w.r.t the images and colony counts.
+The model was trained on 3,000 generated images and its performance was measured on 150 (different) generated images.

 ### Boosting